-Why my Espresso Puck is Wet
+Why is Espresso Puck Too Wet?

-The top reasons why your Espresso puck is wet are using uneven or wrong grind size, not distributing or tamping the coffee grounds properly in the portafilter, using fewer coffee grounds, or using the wrong portafilter basket.
+The top reasons why your Espresso puck is too wet are using uneven or wrong grind size, not distributing or tamping the coffee grounds properly in the portafilter, using fewer coffee grounds, or using the wrong portafilter basket.

 Espresso puck

-Why is Wet Espresso puck Really a Problem?
+is Wet Espresso puck Really a Problem?

 In my experience, I’ve pulled plenty of shots using different types of coffee beans and different grind sizes, and I often pay attention to the Espresso puck as it settles after the shot is pulled.